Who Is Liable In Short-Term Rental Management?

 Who is liable in short-term rental management?

-While it may be assumed that property owners often carry all the risk, insurers, municipalities, and courts increasingly recognize that professional managers and Airbnb co-hosts may share liability.
-This shift has changed how who is liable in short term rental management is determined.
+While it may be assumed that property owners carry all the risk, insurers, municipalities, and courts increasingly recognize that professional managers and Airbnb co-hosts share in it.
+This is especially true when managers and co-hosts:

 • Handle guest communication